rust-skia/rust-skia/README.md

 ## This project needs contributions!

-If you'd like to help with the bindings, take a look at the [Wiki](https://github.com/rust-skia/rust-skia/wiki) to get started and create an issue to avoid duplicate work.
-For smaller tasks, grep for "TODO" in the source code.
+If you'd like to help with the bindings, take a look at the [Wiki](https://github.com/rust-skia/rust-skia/wiki) to get started and create an issue to prevent duplicate work.
+For smaller tasks, grep for "TODO"s in the source code.
 And for heroic work, check out the label [help wanted](https://github.com/rust-skia/rust-skia/labels/help%20wanted).
 And if you like to help making the Rust API nicer to use, look out for open issues with the label [api ergonomics](https://github.com/rust-skia/rust-skia/issues?q=is%3Aissue+is%3Aopen+label%3A%22api+ergonomics%22).

+More details can be found at [CONTRIBUTING.md](https://github.com/rust-skia/rust-skia/tree/master/CONTRIBUTING.md).

 ## Notable Contributions